Audrey Marie Hilley: Escape

 On November 19, a burglary occurred at the home of Marie's aunt.
-The occupant's car had been stolen as well as some clothes and an overnight bag.
-Investigators found a note in the house reading "Do not call police.
+The occupant's car was stolen as well as some clothes and an overnight bag.
+Investigators found a note in the house reading, "Do not call police.
 We will burn you out if you do.
 We found what we wanted and will not bother you again."

-On January 11, 1980, she was indicted in absentia for her husband's murder.
+Two months later, on January 11, 1980, Marie was indicted in absentia for Frank's murder.
 Subsequently, investigators found that both her mother and her mother-in-law, Carrie Hilley, had significant, but not fatal, traces of arsenic in their systems when they died.
-The remains of Sonya Marcelle Gibson, an eleven-year-old friend of Carol Hilley's who had died of indeterminate causes in 1974, were also exhumed and examined, but were found to contain only a "normal" amount of arsenic.
+The remains of Sonya Marcelle Gibson, an 11-year-old friend of Carol's who had died of indeterminate causes in 1974, were also exhumed and examined, but were found to contain only a "normal" amount of arsenic.
 Gibson was one of the many neighborhood children who had fallen ill after drinking beverages that they had been given during visits to the Hilley household.
-Two police officers who had been dispatched to look into a disturbance that Marie had called 911 about also reported coming down with nausea and stomach cramps after drinking coffee that Marie had offered them.
+Two police officers who had been dispatched to a domestic disturbance at the Hilley household also reported coming down with nausea and stomach cramps after drinking coffee that Marie had offered them.
 Although police and the FBI launched a massive manhunt, Marie Hilley remained a fugitive for a little more than three years.